Elon Musk Fast Facts

 June 2002 - Musk founds SpaceX, with the intention of decreasing the cost and increasing the accessibility of space travel.

-February 2004 - Musk leads Tesla Motors' initial round of investment funding, and joins the company as chairman of the board.
+February 2004 - Musk joins Tesla as chairman of the board and oversees the initial round of investment funding.

-October 2008 - In addition to serving as board chairman, becomes CEO and product architect of Tesla Motors.
+October 2008 - Becomes CEO and product architect of Tesla.

-December 8, 2010 - SpaceX becomes the first privately owned company to return a commercial spacecraft from a low-Earth orbit.
+December 8, 2010 - The Dragon, an unmanned craft developed by SpaceX, splashes down in the Pacific Ocean.
+The Dragon is the first commercial spacecraft by a privately owned company to orbit the Earth and return.

-May 31, 2012 - After delivering more than 1,000 pounds of cargo, including food, clothing, computer equipment and supplies for science experiments to the ISS, the first successful commercial mission ends with the SpaceX Dragon capsule splashing down about 560 miles off Baja California.
+May 31, 2012 - After delivering more than 1,000 pounds of cargo, including food, clothing, computer equipment and supplies for science experiments to the ISS, the Dragon splashes down about 560 miles off Baja, California.
 Musk declares the flight a "grand slam."
+It is the first commercial mission completed by a privately-owned spacecraft.

 November 2013 - Named Fortune's Businessperson of the Year.

-December 11, 2015 - Along with other sponsors, announces plans to invest in the non-profit artificial intelligence research center OpenAI.
+December 11, 2015 - Announces plans to help fund a non-profit artificial intelligence research center called OpenAI.

-April 8, 2016 - For the first time, SpaceX successfully lands its Falcon 9 rocket on a drone ship.
+April 8, 2016 - For the first time, SpaceX lands its Falcon 9 rocket on a drone ship.

-March 30, 2017 - SpaceX successfully launches a used rocket.
+March 30, 2017 - SpaceX launches a used rocket.
 This is the first time in the history of spaceflight that the same rocket has been used on two separate missions to orbit.

-June 1, 2017 - Quits two of President Donald Trump's business advisory councils after the president announces he will pull the US out of the historic Paris climate agreement.
+June 1, 2017 - Quits two of US President Donald Trump's business advisory councils after the president announces he will pull the United States out of the historic Paris climate agreement.
 Musk tweets, "Am departing presidential councils.
 Climate change is real.
 Leaving Paris is not good for America or the world."

-June 7, 2017 - Tesla lands on the Fortune 500 list of the nation's largest companies for the first time, landing at number 383.
+June 7, 2017 - Tesla is included on the Fortune 500 list of the nation's largest companies for the first time, landing at number 383.
 The list ranks companies by revenue, and Tesla pulled in $7 billion in 2016.

-February 6, 2018 - SpaceX launches Falcon Heavy, the world's most powerful rocket.
-The more thrust a rocket has, the farther it can travel and the bigger the satellite, spacecraft or other payload it can send into orbit.
-This opens a range of business opportunities for SpaceX.
+February 6, 2018 - SpaceX launches Falcon Heavy, the world's most powerful operational rocket.
+The rocket carries a red Tesla roadster into space, replete with a fake astronaut in the driver's seat.

 March 2018 - Forbes, in its annual list of the world's billionaires, estimates Musk's net worth at $19.9 billion.